 The course is part of this learning path

-This course looks at the knowledge and understanding requirements to pass the Certified Cloud Practitioner exam by defining the 4 different domains.
-It also highlights the key learning objectives that were completed from each of the courses within this learning path
+This course looks at the knowledge and understanding requirements to pass the Certified Cloud Practitioner exam by defining the four different domains.
+It also highlights the key learning objectives that were completed from each of the courses within this learning path.

 Hello, and welcome to this final lecture within the Cloud Practitioner Certification Preparation for AWS learning path.
 The aim of this lecture is to simply review and summarize the key points that we learned from each of the previous courses.
 Before we do this, I just want to quickly recap on the requirements of knowledge and understanding that passing this certification requires, which is, as we know, split between four different domains.

 Domain one, cloud concepts, where you need to define the AWS Cloud and its value proposition, identify aspects of AWS Cloud economics, and list the different cloud architecture design principles.

 In domain two, we need to define the AWS shared responsibility model, define the AWS Cloud security and compliance concepts, identify AWS access management and capabilities, and identify resources for security support.

 In domain three, technology, we need to define methods of deploying and operating in the AWS Cloud, define the AWS global infrastructure, identify the core AWS services, and identify resources for technology support.